Essential open book foliation and fractional Dehn twist coefficient: Non-right-veeringness and open book foliation

-\begin{proof} We may assume that $R$ is as in the right sketch of Figure~\ref{fig:degeneratebc}.
-Let $S_{t_0}$ be the fiber on which the unique hyperbolic point $h \in \F(R)$ lies.
+\begin{proof} Let $S_{t_0}$ be the fiber on which the unique hyperbolic point $h \in \F(R)$ lies.
 Let $v^{+}$ and $v^{-}$ be the positive and the negative elliptic points of $\F(R)$.
+As in the proof of Theorem \ref{theorem:nrv}, we first observe the following.

 \begin{claim} $v^{\pm}$ are strongly essential. \end{claim}